Information for Students

 SDSU College of Extended Studies Registration Office

-All other student inquiries and instructor inquiries about grade submission should be directed to:
+Student inquiries should be directed to: